bryanvalencias94/timeoff-management-application/devops/README.md

 -	Next, a directory is created to store the application, then the tar.gz file is downloaded from Artifactory (note that the Artifactory credentials from Jenkins are used) and it is extracted in the corresponding directory.
 -	The last task runs the Timeoff Management application using pm2.

-# Steps to deploy the application using the proposed strategy.
+# Steps to deploy the application using the proposed strategy
 1. Create a pipeline in Jenkins and configure it to use pipeline script from SCM.
 Set the git repository and the path for the Jenkinsfile (relative path in the git repository).
 For this specific example and repository, these are the values:

 ![](https://github.com/bryanvalencias94/timeoff-management-application/blob/master/devops/images/JenkinsPipeline1.png?raw=true)